gdevic/Yaos/readme.txt

 Getting started
 ===============
 A bootable floppy image "yaos.img" is included.
-You can use a VMWare VM to run it.
+You can use a VMWare VM to run it or mount it within DosBOX: imgmount y YAOS.IMG -t floppy or boot using that image:  boot YAOS.IMG
+VMWare is a better method since DosBOX will cause Yaos to fault into debugger.

 1. Run START.BAT to start kernel.
 It will load `init' process and break in the built-in debugger (*1).